rfaulk/developers.spiceworks.com/source/terms-and-conditions.md

 ###4.
 Encourage proper use
   1. Respect the way Spiceworks looks and functions.
 Don't offer experiences that change it.
-  2. Respect the limits we've placed on the [Spiceworks API](developers.spiceworks.com/api-terms).
+  2. Respect the limits we've placed on the <a href="developers.spiceworks.com/api-terms" target="_blank">Spiceworks API</a>.
   3. Don’t build an app whose primary purpose is to redirect people off of Spiceworks.
-  4. If you want to use our logos or brand, follow the guidelines in the [Spiceworks Brand Guidelines](http://www.spiceworks.com/brand/).
+  4. If you want to use our logos or brand, follow the guidelines in the <a href="http://www.spiceworks.com/brand/" target="_blank">Spiceworks Brand Guidelines</a>.
 Ad networks and data brokers must get our written permission before using our Platform, logos, or trademarks.
   5. Don't sell, transfer or sublicense our code, APIs, or tools to anyone.
   6. Only use our SDKs to develop and distribute apps for use with the Spiceworks Platform.
 You may also distribute any code libraries or sample source code included in the Spiceworks SDKs for inclusion in such apps.
-Abide by our [SDK Agreement](developers.spiceworks.com/sdk-agreement).
+Abide by our <a href="developers.spiceworks.com/sdk-agreement" target="_blank">SDK Agreement</a>.
   7. Don’t modify, translate, create derivative works of, or reverse engineer any Spiceworks SDK or its components.
   8. Be honest about your relationship with Spiceworks when talking to anyone.
-Comply with our [Developer PR Guidelines](http://www.spiceworks.com/brand/) and get approval from us before issuing any formal press release or blog post mentioning Spiceworks.
+Comply with our <a href="http://www.spiceworks.com/brand/" target="_blank">Developer PR Guidelines</a> and get approval from us before issuing any formal press release or blog post mentioning Spiceworks.

 ###5.
 Follow the law
   1. You are responsible for restricting access to your content in accordance with all applicable laws and regulations, including geo-filtering or age-gating access where required.